jumboduck/squirrel/README.md

     This database will contain two collections: `users` and `entries`.

-4. Create a file containing your environmental variables called `env.py`.
+4. Create a file containing your environmental variables called `env.py` at the root level of the application.
 It will need to contain the following lines and variables:

     ```
     import os